 Using proper asset protection strategies in advance of any creditor issue can often result in you not having to pay a future judgment.
 Unfortunately, most people begin protecting their assets after a legal issue has arisen.
 But even in these cases, proper asset protection planning can make creditor collection more difficult.

 Florida provides many asset protection strategies to help you shield assets from potential judgment creditors.
-Asset protection planning techniques are based on each person’s particular facts and legal situation.
+Asset protection planning techniques are based upon each person’s particular facts and legal situation.
+To avoid paying a judgment to creditors in Florida, you can use the following asset protection strategies:

 We help protect your assets from creditors.